 - How many courses am I required to register for?

 - How do I apply for campus housing?

 - Where will I eat?

 - What is the closest airport to Duke?
 How will I get to campus?

 - Do I need a student visa to study at Duke?

 - What is DukeHub and why do I need access?

 If you are currently, or have been, a college student in good standing at an accredited institution of higher learning and desire to enroll in undergraduate courses for academic, professional, or personal enrichment, you are eligible to apply.

-Certain services and opportunities are available to international individuals who enroll in Duke Summer Session Term 2, either for the 4-week session (July 9-August 1) or the 6-week program (July 1-August 11).
+Certain services and opportunities are available to international individuals who enroll in Duke Summer Session Term 2, either for the 4-week session (July 7-July 30) or the 6-week program (June 29-August 9).
 Students are offered the options of airport pick-up, a formal orientation session, extracurricular programming (workshops on U.S. classroom culture, intercultural communication, applying to graduate school in the U.S.) and organized social opportunities.
 These opportunities are not available during Term 1.

 If you select the 4-week experience, you are required to register for one academic class for credit.
 If you choose the 6-week term, you are required to register for two classes for credit.
 Visiting students automatically qualify for a tuition grant that reduces the cost of the second course.